Pantera: 1981–1986: Formation and early glam years

-The band was originally named Gemini, then Eternity, before finally settling on Pantera and consisted of Vinnie Paul Abbott on drums, Darrell Abbott on lead guitar, and Terry Glaze on rhythm guitar; the lineup was completed with two more members, lead vocalist Donny Hart and bassist Tommy D. Bradford.
+The band was originally named Gemini, then Eternity, before finally settling on Pantera after it was recommended to Vinnie while he was in drumline by his friend Don Sowers in high school.
+The name was inspired by the car De Tomaso Pantera.
+The band consisted of Vinnie Paul Abbott on drums, Darrell Abbott on lead guitar, and Terry Glaze on rhythm guitar; the lineup was completed with two more members, lead vocalist Donny Hart and bassist Tommy D. Bradford.
 In 1982, Hart left the band and Glaze became the group's lead vocalist.
 Later, Glaze stopped playing rhythm guitar, leaving Darrell as the sole guitarist, doing both lead and rhythm duties.
 Later that year, Bradford also departed and was replaced by Rex Brown (then known as Rex Rocker) on bass.

 Pantera became an underground favorite, though its regional tours in this era never took them beyond Texas, Oklahoma, and Louisiana.
 The band began supporting fellow heavy metal/glam metal acts such as Stryper, Dokken, and Quiet Riot.
 Pantera released their first studio album, Metal Magic, in 1983.
 Metal Magic was released on the band's record label of the same name and produced by the Abbott brothers' father, Jerry Abbott, at Pantego Studios.

 In 1984, Pantera released their second studio album, Projects in the Jungle.
 Although still very much a glam metal album, the band members crafted songs that had less overbearing melodic influences than songs from the previous album.
 Another change was Terry Glaze's name, as he was henceforth credited as "Terrence Lee".
 In addition, a music video for the album's lead track, "All Over Tonight", was eventually created.
 Projects in the Jungle was also released on the band's independent Metal Magic Records label and produced by Jerry Abbott.

 In 1985, Pantera released their third studio album, titled I Am the Night.
 As with Projects in the Jungle, this album saw Pantera's sound becoming heavier (though still rooted in glam metal), and the heavy metal press took more notice of the band.
 Because of poor distribution, I Am the Night turned out to be a costly album to many fans.
 Around 25,000 copies of the album were sold.
 Pantera's second music video was produced for the track "Hot and Heavy".
 By 1986, Glaze's glam approach did not fit the band's developing style, and he and the other members parted ways.